 Whooping cough risks for infants

-Help protect your baby during pregnancy and through childhood.
+Help protect your baby through childhood.
 Whooping cough is a serious disease that can be deadly for babies.
 Pregnant people can get vaccinated to help protect their newborns before the infant can be directly vaccinated.

 Whooping cough can lead to serious complications in infants

-Infants are most vulnerable to whooping cough because they may be too young to be vaccinated or have not been fully vaccinated yet.
+Infants are most vulnerable to whooping cough because their immune systems are still developing and they may be too young to be vaccinated or have not fully been vaccinated yet.
 The disease can cause serious and sometimes life-threatening complications in the very young.
-Complications include hospitalization, seizures, apnea, pneumonia, brain disorders, and, in very rare cases, death.
+Complications include hospitalization, pneumonia, brain disorders, and, in very rare cases, death.

 Get vaccinated while pregnant to help protect your infant

 Pregnant people can get vaccinated to help prevent whooping cough in their newborn before the infant can get vaccinated directly.